This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Complications or reproductive health issues can cause a woman to deliver prematurely, including placental complications and problems with the cervix or uterus.

 When a pregnant woman does not get adequate nutrition or makes unhealthy lifestyle choices, such as smoking, drinking, or abusing drugs, she is more likely to deliver prematurely.
-Infections in the mother, a physical injury, or a stressful occurrence, all increase the risk of premature birth.
+Infections in the mother, a physical injury, or a stressful occurrence all increase the risk of premature birth.

 Complications of Premature Birth

 Premature birth is a known risk factor for cerebral palsy.
 There are many ways it can cause cerebral palsy, even if the cause for a particular individual cannot be determined.
-Most likely, a premature birth will cause some type of complication, leading to the damage that causes cerebral palsy.
+Most likely, a premature birth will cause some complication, leading to the damage that causes cerebral palsy.

 There also may be several factors at work that ultimately lead to the condition.